1m5/1m5/README.md

 * Learning Rust is exciting.
 Neither Clojure, Scala, or other JVM languages have produced much of that affect.
 * 1M5 codebase is going to be much smaller with far less objects yet still get the benefit of object-orientation.

-Notes: a re-design in routing was also necessary as the original routing across networks exposed the origination to the destination and every 1M5 relay in between.
-It's desired to change this to onion routing so that 1M5 relays are not aware of whom is an originator nor destination.
-This requires building up lease sets similar to how TOR/I2P works.

 ## Current TODO:

 * Use this [example](https://github.com/saschagrunert/webapp.rs) turn build the front-end using Wasm and Rust.